Birch bark manuscript: Writings made in the Soviet Union

 There are birch bark letters written in the 20th century, most notably by victims of the repressions of the Soviet Stalinist regime.
 People in Soviet forced settlements and GULAG camps in Siberia used strips of birch bark to write letters to their loved ones back home, due to inaccessibility of paper.
-In 2023 birch bark letters from Siberia Estonia, Latvia, Lithuania, Poland and Ukraine, applied to include birch bark letters from Siberia (1945–1965) in the UNESCO "Memory of the World" Register.
+In 2023 Estonia, Latvia, Lithuania, Poland and Ukraine, applied to include birch bark letters from Siberia (1945–1965) in the UNESCO "Memory of the World" register.

-During World War II, propaganda newspapers and leaflets published by guerilla fighters were sometimes printed on birch bark due to shortage of paper.
+During World War II, propaganda newspapers and leaflets published by guerrilla fighters were sometimes printed on birch bark due to shortage of paper.